PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 event, values = window.read()
 ```

-This unpacks the tuple in to 2 variables, `event`, representing the event that caused the `read` to return, and `values`, the variable contains all of the values in the input fields for the window.
+This unpacks the tuple in to 2 variables, `event`, representing the event that caused the `read` to return, and `values`, the dictionary containing all of the values in the input fields for the window.

-#### `Window.read()` is Like `Queue.get()`
+#### `Window.read()` is like `Queue.get()`

 Recall earlier in the Queue example I said the `Queue.get` model would be seen again.
 You just saw it in the `window.read()` call.
-The default action is to block on that read.
+The default action is to block on that `read`.
 Just like `Queue.get()` you can put a timeout value on the call so that the block will end after the timeout and return back to you.

 Here is how you can get a window's events in the same block with a timeout way.
 In this example, the `timeout` of 100 means "block for up to 100 ms" for an event to take place, then return.